 Thank goodness we had all that matching wood furniture to house all our new gadgets!

-Chrome was the look of choice for young urban professionals everywhere, particularly when combined with slick leather and this black, white and red colour scheme that proved so popular during the decadent decade.
+Chrome was the look of choice for young urban professionals everywhere, particularly when combined with slick leather.
+Throw in this black, white and red colour scheme and you've got the epitome of a chic city apartment.

 Could you even call yourself a yuppie if you didn't have at least one elaborately shaped shiny metal chair?

-No modern condo or apartment was complete without a run of vertical blinds mounted in front of the patio doors.
-Made from durable vinyl and connected with plastic beads, they created a more homely vibe than the classic aluminium design typically used in offices.
+No modern home was complete without a run of vertical blinds mounted in front of the patio doors.
+Made from durable vinyl and connected with plastic beads.

 Paired with curvaceous rattan furniture and palm prints, the look was positively tropical.
 Check out the popcorn-effect ceiling here too!